-Incorporated by Reference Exhibit Number Exhibit Description Form Date Number Furnished or Filed Herewith 3.1 Amended and Restated Certificate of Incorporation of 8-K 2/5/2014 3.1 Ultragenyx Pharmaceutical Inc. 3.2 Ultragenyx Pharmaceutical Inc. Amended and Restated Bylaws 8-K 2/5/2014 3.2 10.1 Addendum #4 To The Lease By and Between Condiotti 8-K 3/13/2015 10.1 Enterprises, Inc. and Ultragenyx Pharmaceutical Inc. 31.1 Certification of Principal Executive Officer Required Under X Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer Required Under X Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal X Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
-1350 101.INS XBRL Instance Document X 101.SCH XBRL Taxonomy Extension Schema Document X 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB XBRL Taxonomy Extension Labels Linkbase Document X 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document X
+In ncorporated by Refe rence Exhibit Number Exhibit Description Form Date Number Furnished or 3.1 Amended and Restated Certificate of Incorporation of Ultragenyx Pharmaceutical Inc. 8-K 2/5/2014 3.1 Filed Herewith 3.2 Ultragenyx Pharmaceutical Inc. Amended and Restated Bylaws 8-K 2/5/2014 3.2 10.1 Form of Restricted Stock Unit Agreement (Employees) X 10.2 Form of Restricted Stock Unit Agreement (Employees) (ex- U.S.) X 10.3 Form of Non-Statutory Stock Option Agreement (Employees) (ex-U.S.) X 31.1 Certification of Principal Executive Officer Required Under Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended X 31.2 Certification of Principal Financial Officer Required Under Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended X 32.1 Certification of Principal Executive Officer and Principal Financial Officer Required Under Rule 13a-14(b) of the Securities Exchange Act of 1934, as amended, and 18 U.S.C.
+1350 X 101.INS XBRL Instance Document X 101.SCH XBRL Taxonomy Extension Schema Document X 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB XBRL Taxonomy Extension Labels Linkbase Document X 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document X

-^{} The certification attached as Exhibit 32.1 that accompanies this Quarterly Report on Form 10-Q is furnished to, and not deemed filed with the SEC and is not to be incorporated by reference into any filing of Registrant under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.
+\ The certification attached as Exhibit 32.1 that accompanies this Quarterly Report on Form 10-Q is furnished to, and not deemed filed with the SEC and is not to be incorporated by reference into any filing of Registrant under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date of this Form 10-Q, irrespective of any general incorporation language contained in such filing.